Well-tended vines on the slopes of the valley, views from the Gibbston River Trail, wine tasting and great food.

 This section begins at end of the historic Kawarau Bridge - itself a major attraction, being the home of A J Hackett’s (and the world’s) first ever bungy operation.
 The AJ Hackett Centre is a stunning piece of architecture, well worth a visit - a fabulous café, toilets and of course tickets for that bungy jump you've been promising yourself.

 NOTE: TRAIL UPGRADE COMPLETED NOVEMBER 8 2014.
-PLEASE FOLLOW SIGNAGE AS PEREGRINE LOOP IS NOT SUItable for cycling (WALKING ONLY - AND ITS GORGEOUS SO DO MAKE THE TIME TO EXPLORE!)
+PLEASE FOLLOW SIGNAGE AS PEREGRINE LOOP IS suitable for experienced cyclists and walkers ONLY.
+The views are incredible, so DO MAKE THE TIME TO EXPLORE!

 As you leave the AJ Hackett carpark (accessible off SH6) follow the signs to the recently upgraded Gibbston River Trail.
 From here-on your journey takes you into wine country.